 A scrape is an area where the skin is rubbed off.
-It usually occurs after you fall down or hit something.
-A scrape is usually not serious.
+It usually occurs after you fall or hit something.
+A scrape is often not serious.
 But it can be painful and may bleed slightly.

 A scrape is often dirty.
-Even if you do notsee dirt, the scrape can get infected.
-Make sure to clean the area thoroughly.
+Even if you do not see dirt, the scrape can get infected.
+Take these steps to clean the area thoroughly.

-- Wash the cut thoroughly with mild soap and water.
+- Then wash the scrape thoroughly with mild soap and water.

 - Large pieces of dirt or debris should be removed with tweezers.
-(Clean the tweezers with soap and water first.)
+Clean the tweezers with soap and water before use.

 - If available, apply antibiotic ointment.